pujahabibi/ai-fishery/task_2/README.md

 4. Open this URL `http://127.0.0.1:5000/` at your browser

-5. Upload the image, the you will get the result
+5. input the name, island, langitude, and longitude coordinate